 What is the Pink Tax?

 The Pink Tax is not actually a tax but rather a system of discriminatory pricing on products and services that is based on gender.
-The Pink Tax costs the average woman $1,300 a year and impacts all aspects of daily life from shopping to dry cleaning.
+The Pink Tax costs the average woman over $1,300 a year and impacts all aspects of daily life from shopping to dry cleaning.

 The scope of Pink Tax pricing

-This speaks to one of the fundamental problems with the Pink Tax: it’s not always simple to identify.
+This speaks to one of the fundamental problems with the Pink Tax: It’s not always simple to identify.

 Sure, you notice when your razor or shaving cream costs more than men’s products, but what about shirts?
 Pants?
 How can you tell if you are paying more for products that don’t have an easy comparison point?
 Merchants, brands and product quality vary, making it hard to determine a fair price without gender bias.